From “Sensitivity” to “Strength”

 I have a lot to share with the world.
 Soul Midwife, Transformational Coach, Teacher, Intuitive, Spiritual Guide and Visionary -- I am all of these and so much more.
 It is with great excitement and in deep service and gratitude that I can now bring my many selves, and my acute sensitivities, into our work together.

 I have a few ways you can work with me now and so much more on the way.
-If coaching, breathwork or energy readings aren’t available to you now, sign up to receive the community emails.
+If coaching or breathwork aren’t available to you now, sign up to receive the community emails.
 I’m working on affordable, bite-sized courses on topics like: Boundaries, Energy Awareness, Intuition 101, Forgiveness and Empaths & Narcissists (just to name a few).
 And, if there is something you want to learn, just let me know!
 I’m here to serve you and I will only know what you need if you tell me!